Kirill888/parallella-fpga-dummy-io/sample_dma/README.md

 and S2MM.
 MM2S reads data from memory mapped device (of which DDR is but a special case) and copies it into an AXI stream, and S2MM consumes an AXI stream and writes it's content to a memory mapped device or DDR.
-Both have identical interface, consisting of
+Both have identical interfaces, consisting of

 1. Control register -- reset, enable, control interrupt generation logic
 2. Status register